nomic/api-stories/README.md

 Finally, in the last step, the original user can check that they got notified about the invite being accepted.

-Use cases can branch, and so can stories.js tests.
-Anywhere you create a step you can instead create branches, where, back to our example, one branch could accept the invite and the other could decline.
-If you use branch, stories.js determines all paths through your branches, and will run an isolated test for each path, running your ```before``` and ```after``` directives and starting from the beginning (creating the invite).

 ## Configuration example:
 A config file named ```stories_setup.js``` should be place somewhere above the folder that contains your test files.  api-stories.js starts in the folder of your test files, then traverses to root looking for it.
 Here's an example from a real project: